GovTechSG/TechBiz-Documentation/log-in-to-TechBiz-portal.md

 ## Audience

 - Public officers.
-- Vendors with a Technical admin role in a TechBiz account.
+- Vendors who have the Technical admin role in a TechBiz account.

 ## Prerequisites